Relapse Monitoring: How Often Should You Check for Minimal Change Disease Relapse?

 Why it matters: MCD can affect fluid balance and blood pressure regulation, leading to hypertension.

-How to monitor: Measure blood pressure at home 2–3 times per week when stable, or daily during high-risk periods.
+How to monitor: Measure blood pressure at daily or weekly during high-risk periods or less frequently when stable.
 Log both systolic and diastolic readings.

 4. Symptom Diary